All Episodes

 That's what happened.

-It was rather this kind of dark humor that was in the people.
+It was rather this, this kind of dark humor that was in the people.

-That's honestly how I feel about people who do die from the vaccine in the booster shot.
+That's honestly how I feel about people who do die from the vaccine and the booster shot.

-Listen, that's a whole, I mean, I hear what you're saying.
+Well, listen, that's a whole I mean, I hear what you're saying.

 That's a different conversation.

-If you don't have the vaccine, the vaccine stops your getting infected.
+If you don't have the vaccine, the vaccine stops you getting infected.

-It stops transmission, even though it turns out they never tested for that.
+It stops transmission, even though it turns out they're never tested for that.

-But it's like this guy died, which means he's not going to infect, you know, 20 other people.
+But it's like this guy died, which means he's not going to infect, you know, twenty other people.

-And remember, there were times when, I mean, people were just way off in terms of they thought that like 20%, 30% of people died from COVID.
+And remember, there were times when, I mean, people were just way off in terms of they thought that like twenty percent, thirty percent of people died from COVID.

-So if some guy's going to infect, you know, 10 people, that's two or three, he's going to kill.
+So if some guy's going to infect, you know, ten people, that's two or three, he's going to kill.

 And if he dies and then can't pass that along because he's too idiotic to take the vaccine, you know what I mean?

-Well, I guess this guy, Darwin, Darwin award himself out of the circulation, but at least he's not spreading the virus to other innocent people.
+Well, I guess this guy Darwin, he would Darwin award himself out of the circulation, but at least he's not spreading the virus to other innocent people.

 Well, sure, climate change.